 Sexual Harassment: Offensive remarks about an individual’s gender as well as unwelcome sexual advances or requests.
 “Quid pro quo” harassment occurs when an employee’s willingness to submit to unwelcome sexual advances, requests or conduct is used by a manager as the basis for employment decisions such as review scores, work assignments and promotions or as a condition of continued employment.

-Verbal Harassment: Slurs, jokes, epithets and other derogatory statements or comments regarding an individual or group’s race, color, ethnicity, religion, creed, gender (including pregnancy), gender identification or expression, sexual orientation, national origin, disability, age, marital status, current or prospective military service or any other characteristic protected under applicable federal, state or local law.
+Verbal Harassment: Slurs, jokes, epithets and other derogatory statements or comments regarding an individual or group’s membership in a protected class (defined below).
+The above actions can still be considered harassment even if the speaker did not intend for the statements to be offensive or inappropriate.

 Physical Harassment: Unwanted touching, hitting, pushing or other inappropriate physical contact.
 Physical harassment also includes inappropriate gestures or expressions towards an individual or group relating to a protected characteristic.

-Visual Harassment: Displaying derogatory or offensive posters, cartoons, drawings, notes or other media regarding an individual or group’s protected characteristic.
+Visual Harassment: Displaying derogatory or offensive posters, cartoons, drawings, notes or other media regarding an individual or group’s protected class status.
 Visual harassment also includes use of the internet, e-mail or other electronic media to access and/or distribute derogatory or offensive material regarding an individual or group’s protected characteristic.

+3.5 Protected Class: A protected class includes an individual’s race, color, ethnicity, ancestry, religion, creed, gender (including pregnancy), gender identification or expression, sexual orientation, national origin, physical disability, mental disability, medical condition, age, marital status, current or prospective military service, veteran status, genetic information or any other characteristic protected under applicable federal, state or local law.

+3.5.1 Protected Class (Michigan): In addition to the protected classes described above, for employees working in the state of Michigan an individual’s weight and height shall be considered protected characteristics under applicable state or local law.

 Policy

-MTS strictly prohibits and does not tolerate Harassment.
+MTS strictly prohibits and does not tolerate harassment in any form, and considers harassment to constitute employee misconduct.
+Appropriate corrective action will be taken against individuals engaging in harassment and against supervisory and managerial personnel who knowingly allow such behavior to continue.

 MTS prohibits retaliation against anyone who reports a possible violation of this policy or assists with a related investigation.